sepp89117/GoPro_BLE_Repeater/README.md

 - Now you can open the app to control the camera and control your camera via the repeater
 - You may need to pair the repeater with the app like a normal camera

+## Special Thanks
+Special thanks to h2zero for the great work with [NimBLE-Arduino](https://github.com/h2zero/NimBLE-Arduino) and the great support!

 ## Known Issues
 - Hero 5 Black cannot be paired with the Quick App via the repeater
 - The repeater does not repeat WiFi connection